VASST/RobartsVTK/README.md

 Please see the [license](LICENSE.md) file.

 # Acknowledgments
-RobartsVTK would like to thank the creator and maintainers of [GitLab](https://about.gitlab.com/).
+The Robarts Research Institute VASST Lab would like to thank the creator and maintainers of [GitLab](https://about.gitlab.com/).